tjyderrien/spp-extended-theory/README.md

 ## Note to Windows users

 The code works with Windows:
 * Install Anaconda (Python) for Windows (during install: no need for the symbolic linking compatibility).
-* Download the present repository,
+* Download the present repository.
-* Open/Edit the .py files and enjoy.

-Most of routines were not tested with Windows, so feel free to address any problem to <derrien@fzu.cz.>
+Most of routines were not tested with Windows, so feel free to address any problem to <derrien@fzu.cz>.

-# How to use ?

-* To use the code, install Anaconda on your system (https://www.continuum.io/downloads), and then execute: "git clone git@bitbucket.org:tjyderrien/spp_extended_theory.git" in a terminal.

 # How to contribute ?